deg/re-frame-firebase/README.md

 through the `:firebase/write` and `:firebase/push` effect handlers.

 Each takes parameters:
-- `path`: A vector representing a node in the firebase tree, e.g. `[:my :node]`
+- `:path` - A vector representing a node in the firebase tree, e.g. `[:my :node]`
-- `value`: The value to write or push
+- `:value` - The value to write or push
-- `on-success`: Event vector or function to call when write succeeds.
+- `:on-success` - Event vector or function to call when write succeeds.
-- `on-failure`: Event vector or function to call with the error.
+- `:on-failure` - Event vector or function to call with the error.

 Example: